OxeFit/PythonCodingChallenge/README.md

 ## First Challenge: Smart Fibonacci calculator

 Your employer has asked you to implement a Fibonacci number calculator in Python for reasons that are beyond you.
-You implement a recursive version only to find out that the acceptance test requires you to be able to compute `fib(1000)` and the recursive algorithm reaches a stack limit before it solves.
+You implement a recursive version only to find out that the acceptance test requires you to be able to compute `fib(45)` and the recursive algorithm is too slow for real world use.

 Your goal is to refactor the recursive `fib` function to pass the acceptance test.